Updated: Jan 17

 4. An example - Political parties

 Political parties are an expression of tribalism.
 Political parties recruit and aggregate individuals based on several factors, including political philosophy, specific (special) interests, socioeconomic conditions, and the like.
 These factors are informed by our emotions, such as fear and greed.
-Political parties have an incentive to recruit and maintain membership by appealing to tribal-based emotions.
+Political parties have the incentive to recruit and maintain membership by appealing to tribal-based emotions.
 Appealing to these emotion-informed factors engages the neurotransmitters or "hues" associated with electorate tribalism.

 In the typical U.S. presidential general election, political party marketing evokes emotion to provide political party support.
 While issues may be noted, they are generally cited to engender an emotional response.
 This is part of tribal affiliation.
 This is part of the party playbook to distance the electorate from the more complex evaluation of specific issues.
 America’s founding generation understood the danger of political parties.
 For example, John Adams said: